 - Use of natural light, movement sensors and energy efficient lighting

 - Pool cover and moving floor, which reduces heat loss from the pool

 - Water from pool sampling is recycled in the toilets, halving water consumption

 - Use of sustainable materials in construction to help minimise the building’s impact on the environment.

 We redeveloped Batchwood Sports Centre in 2014.
 By incorporating many of the same features as we had at Westminster Lodge, we were able to achieve an Energy Performance Certificate (EPC) rating of 22 (or 'A') - the same as Westminster Lodge.
 Here we incorporated energy efficient lighting, recycled construction materials, solar PV panels, low-energy lifts and a natural ‘windcatcher’ ventilation system.

 In 2015 we opened the Cotlandswick Sports Centre.
 The centre has Solar PV panels and achieves an EPC rating of 30 (or 'B').
 This is better than the expected energy performance of new buildings (a benchmark rating of 38).

 We are currently developing a Sustainable Construction Policy which will be posted here when complete.

 Education and Awareness Raising for staff and elected members Toggle accordion

 New staff and Councillors are provided with a sustainability induction when they join the Council.
-We are also developing ongoing sustainability training for employees and specialised training for specific teams.
+All staff are expected to complete modules in sustainability (annually) and in Climate Change.
 Throughout the year we hold regular campaigns to remind staff to recycle, save energy and travel using low carbon methods.
 These campaigns are supported by the Sustainability Office Champions - a group of Officers who are keen to bring about positive environmental change.